vuejs/vuepress/packages/docs/docs/guide/deploy.md

 # Deploying

-The following guides are based on a few shared assumptions:
+The following guides are based on some shared assumptions:

 - You are placing your docs inside the `docs` directory of your project;
 - You are using the default build output location (`.vuepress/dist`);